 Our Curriculum Intention

 At Thornton Primary School, we ensure that our curriculum is engaging and motivates children to learn.
 We firmly believe that children should come to school excited about what they might discover and must be provided with opportunities to develop a love of learning.
-Each of the topics the children learn about begin with the 'Big Questions'.
-Finding the answers to these questions ensures children have the necessary knowledge they require before moving in to the next stage of their learning.

 At the start of each topic, an assessment of children's prior learning is carried out, this is repeated at the end of the topic so that learning can be assessed to ensure that children have retained what they have learnt and fully understood what they have been learning about.
 We believe that it is vital that the children have the opportunity to develop good subject knowledge across all areas of the curriculum.